 • Tulong Aral ng Petron.
 Tulong Aral ng Petron ("Tulong Aral") is a long-term, strategic initiative that helps send poor children to school, keep them there and make sure they learn.
 This is the centerpiece corporate social responsibility ("CSR") program that defines what Petron stands for socially - to FUEL H.O.P.E.
 (Helping the Filipino children and youth Overcome Poverty through Education).
-Tulong Aral has scholarship programs for elementary, high school and college/vocational students.
+Tulong Aral has for scholarship programs elementary, high school and college/vocational students.

-At the end of 2012, Tulong Aral, in partnership with the Department of Social Welfare and Development ("DSWD"), the Department of Education ("DepEd") and the World Vision Development Foundation, had a total of

-3,486 scholars enrolled from Grades one to six.
+At the end of 2012, Tulong Aral, in partnership with the Department of Social Welfare and Development ("DSWD"), the Department of Education ("DepEd") and the World Vision Development Foundation, had a total of 3,486 scholars enrolled from Grades one to six.
 In March of 2012, 1,100 Tulong Aral scholars graduated, comprised the fourth batch of children who started the program in 2006.
 The end of school year 2011-2012 also produced 433 outstanding students, 16 of whom graduated with first honors.
 A significant majority of the scholars (95.5%) were able to complete their primary education, while the drop-out rate was kept to a mere 4.5%, below the national way average of 8%.
 At the end of 2013, Tulong Aral ng Petron had a total of 2,687 scholars enrolled from Grades three to six.
 Seven hundred twenty-one graduated in March 2013.
 A significant majority of our scholars (98.2%) were able to complete their primary education, while the drop-out rate was kept to a mere 2% way below the national average of 6.38%.
+At the end of 2014, Tulong Aral had about 2,000 scholars.